Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 **Step 8:**

-> Finally we need to run our program.
+> Finally we need to run our program (Click the button that looks like the play symbol at the top of your screen).
 In the console there will be a string, similar to the one below, giving you a link to view the visualization.

 `Check out your visuals at http://bridges.cs.uncc.edu/assignments/0/YOUR_USERNAME?apikey=YOUR_API_KEY_WILL_BE_HERE`

 > Copy and paste the URL into your favorite browser in order to view the visualization.
-Where the URL says `YOUR_USERNAME` be sure to replace it with the user name that you created on the Bridges website in Part 1.
+Where the URL says `YOUR_USERNAME` be sure to replace it with the user name that you created on the Bridges website in Part 1 of the tutorial.

 Congratulations on creating your very first visualization with Bridges!
 Below is a sample of what your visualization should look like.